microsoft/api-guidelines/graph/patterns/namespace.md

 Microsoft Graph API Design Pattern

-### *The Namespace provides the ability to group resource definitions together into a logical set.*
+### *The Namespace provides the ability to organize resource definitions together into a logical set.*

 ## Problem

 When building a complex offering API designers may need to model many different resources and their relationships.
-For better user experience and discoverability related API definitions need to be grouped together.
-Large API surface may need to be partitioned to generate light-weight client SDKs and libraries.
+For better user experience and discoverability related API elements need to be clustered together.

 ## Solution

-API designers can use the Namespace attribute of the CSDL schema to declare a namespace and logically bundle related API entities in the Graph metadata.
+API designers can use the Namespace attribute of the CSDL schema to declare a namespace and logically organize related API entities in the Graph metadata.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ XML
 <Schema Namespace="microsoft.graph.{namespace}">